model0627/snow-x/README.md

 ## 🌟 Overview

-Mofumofu is a modern, open-source social blogging platform designed for genuine thought and expression.
+Snow-X is a modern, open-source social blogging platform designed for genuine thought and expression.
 Built with a microservices architecture using Rust, Svelte, and cutting-edge technologies, it prioritizes clarity, ownership, and simplicity over engagement metrics.

-### ✨ Why Mofumofu?
+### ✨ Why Snow-X?

 - **🔐 Privacy-First**: Your data, your control
 - **📱 Modern Experience**: Beautiful, responsive design